 Office: 0333 772 7736

-I qualified as a solicitor in 2005.
-I became a solicitor to better understand the law and to better advise and represent clients.
+David qualified as a solicitor in 2005.
+He pursued this path to gain a deeper understanding of the law and to offer better advice and representation to clients.

-Trained originally as a mining engineer, I served as a Royal Engineers officer and later in a number of management/technical roles in the construction industry, before returning to university to obtain a BSc.
+Originally trained as a mining engineer, David served as a Royal Engineers officer and subsequently held various management/technical roles in the construction industry.
+Later, he returned to university to earn a BSc.
 (Hons) in Occupational Health and Safety from Leeds Metropolitan University and then a Postgraduate Diploma in Environmental Management from Durham University.

-With almost 20 years’ experience in construction, the telecoms sector and in community care, I was the first person in the UK to be granted dual solicitor and chartered health and safety practitioner status.
-Since qualifying as a solicitor, I have worked in the construction, health and social care (including two years in-house at an NHS Foundation Trust), commercial and charities sectors, and for Europe’s largest insurer.
+With nearly 20 years of experience spanning construction, the telecoms sector, and community care, David was the first individual in the UK to receive dual solicitor and chartered health and safety practitioner status.
+Since qualifying as a solicitor, David has been engaged in the construction, health and social care (including a two-year stint in-house at an NHS Foundation Trust), commercial, and charities sectors, and has worked for Europe’s largest insurer.

-I became interested in digital technology and data protection, following a cyber-attack and personal data theft that severely damaged a client’s business.
-I returned to university and obtained a LLM in Information Law and Practice and later an MSc in Information Security Management.
+David’s interest in digital technology and data protection was piqued following a cyber-attack and personal data theft that critically harmed a client’s business.
+This led him back to university where he acquired an LLM in Information Law and Practice and subsequently an MSc in Information Security Management.

-I specialise in advising clients on cyber security, data protection and other aspects of information law and management.
-I also represent clients being investigated by the police, ICO, or other regulators.
-I am regularly instructed to assist clients to investigate internal and external cyber-attacks and/or data breaches, often as part of their computer security incident response team.
+David’s expertise lies in advising clients on matters of cyber security, data protection, and other facets of information law and management.
+Furthermore, he represents clients under investigation by entities such as the police, ICO, or other regulators.
+David is often called upon to aid clients in probing both internal and external cyber-attacks or data breaches, frequently as a member of their computer security incident response team.